Shark Ultimate Professional GI505 Review

 Our Analysis and Test Results

 The Ultimate Professional received a 7 out of 10 for its performance when it came to ironing.
 This turned out to be an average score in a metric with scores ranging from 5 to 9.
 The Ultimate Professional's score was dragged down a bit by its wrinkle reducing performance.
 All of the models we tested performed very similarly in this test, but the Ultimate Professional was just slightly below average.
 It was, however, one of the best gliding models that we tested.
-This made it one of the more hassle free models to iron with.
+This made it one of the more hassle-free models to iron with.

 The Ultimate Professional ranked towards the bottom of our steam output testing.
-It scored a 5, which was slightly better than the low score of 3, but far behind the top score of 9.
+It scored a 5 for its middle-of-the-road performance.
 It emitted 19 grams of steam per minute during our testing.
-This was the second lowest output we measured, and was just half that of the top scorer.
+This was the second-lowest output we measured and was just half that of the top scorer.
 The soleplate does have numerous steam holes to take full advantage of any steam produced, and the burst of steam function actually feels relatively powerful, but these things can't make up for the low output.
 This is fine for those that don't need a lot of power in their ironing, such as those mostly ironing synthetic fabrics.
-However, if you tend to iron cottons with stubborn wrinkles, you will be disappointed by the Ultimate Professional's steam output.
+However, if you tend to iron cotton with stubborn wrinkles, you will be disappointed by the Ultimate Professional's steam output.

 Ease of Use